-The Generalized System of Preferences (GSP) program, designed to promote economic growth in the developing world by providing preferential duty-free entry for products from designated beneficiary countries and territories, expired on December 31, 2010, but on October 21, 2011, President Obama signed legislation to reauthorize the program through July 31, 2013.
-GSP trade benefits became effective 15 days after the President signed the bill (November 5, 2011) and apply retroactively from January 1, 2011.
+The Generalized System of Preferences (GSP) program promotes economic growth in the developing world by providing preferential duty-free entry for products from designated beneficiary countries and territories.
+The program is authorized by Congress through July 31, 2013.
 The GSP program has been important to Lebanon's economy.
-During the first eleven months of 2011, more than US\$33.6 million in imports to the U.S. from Lebanon enjoyed duty-free treatment under the GSP Program, or more than 45.2% of Lebanon's entire imports into the U.S.

-Among the criteria the President must take into account in determining whether a country should continue to be designated as a GSP beneficiary country are "the extent to which such country is providing adequate and effective protection of intellectual property rights," and "the extent to which such country has assured the United States that it will provide equitable and reasonable access to the markets ... of such country."
+During the first eleven months of 2012, US\$36.7 Million in imports to the U.S. from Lebanon enjoyed duty-free treatment under the GSP Program, or more than 48.8% of Lebanon's entire imports into the U.S.16 Among the criteria the President must take into account in determining whether a country should continue to be designated as a GSP beneficiary country are "the extent to which such country is providing adequate and effective protection of intellectual property rights," and "the extent to which such country has assured the United States that it will provide equitable and reasonable access to the markets ... of such country."
 19 USC 2462(c)(4) and (5).
 It is essential to the continued growth and future competitiveness of these industries that our trading partners, including Lebanon, provide free and open markets and high levels of protection to the copyrights on which this trade depends.
+Based on an IIPA Petition to "review" the country practices of Lebanon in the area of IPR to determine Lebanon's eligibility to continue to receive GSP benefits, USTR has had an active review ongoing, including into 2013.
+On January 14, 2013, IIPA formally requested that its petition be withdrawn in light of some progress made in Lebanon on enforcement and with